interactiveaudiolab/interactiveaudiolab.github.io/collections/_people-alumni/Mark-Cartwright.md

 #full description of member goes below the dashed line
 ---
 Mark Cartwright is Brooklyn-based computer scientist and musician.
-He is currently a Research Assistant Professor in NYU’s Department of Computer Science and Engineering with affiliations to NYU’s Music and Audio Research Lab and the Center for Urban Science and Progress.
+He will be joining New Jersey Institute of Technology as an Assistant Professor in the Department of Informatics in January 2021.
 His research lies at the intersection of human-computer interaction, audio signal processing, and machine learning.
 He completed his PhD in computer science at Northwestern University as a member of the Interactive Audio Lab.